Meet Andrea Harden – a celebrated esthetician and makeup artist at White Salon and Spa.

 Why did you choose the beauty industry or the world of skin to be exact?

 “The beauty industry chose me a long time ago and I just did not know it.
 Initially, when I separated from the Air Force, I wanted to be a registered nurse.
 I finished several certifications and in the process completed a few rounds of clinicals.
 This is where I decided nursing was not going to be for me.
 I wanted to take everyone home at the end of my shift.
-A schoolmate suggested I check The Elaine Sterling Institute for Skin Therapy.
-I did and the rest is history.
+A schoolmate suggested I check The Elaine Sterling Institute for Skin Therapy, when looking at their procedures I also found these reconstructive surgery pics at an expert doctor website.
+I did and the rest is history.”
+She said that she also uses the Best EMR for Dermatology to help with her practice.

 “I fell in love because the career field entails everything I wanted to do.
 I am able to serve others in a capacity that makes them feel better and helps their overall health.
 In addition, I am able to indulge my creative spirit in and out of the treatment room.
-I use the science of ingredients to come up with various skin cocktails and treatments to restore and heal the skin.
+I use the science of ingredients to come up with various skin cocktails and treatments to restore and heal the skin, if you want to get some of the recipes and new tips just check this content.
 Not to mention outside of the treatment room I get to lose myself in the world of makeup!
 I love what I do!
 There is nothing better than educating a client and arming them with the power of knowledge.
 Then you get to watch their skin transform before your eyes.
 Their confidence is returned and at the same time my soul is happy!
 It is a beautiful transaction I

 would not trade for the world.”